-Listed overleaf are sampling surveys that will be carried out in 2018-19.
+Listed overleaf are sampling surveys that will be carried out in 2019-20.
 This list will be added to as, for example, intelligence identifies other animal feed/food that should be targeted.
 At the time of writing this plan the service planning cycle for food and feed sampling has not been concluded and further surveys will be added as a result of this process.

-Through the examination of available intelligence and data the Service is already aware that compliance with allergen requirements will be an area of high priority for 2018/19.
-The Service is proposing to roll out a long term comprehensive programme of allergen compliance work including sampling, business and consumer engagement and enforcement if need be.
+Through the examination of available intelligence and data the Service is already aware that compliance with allergen requirements will again be an area of high priority for 2019/20.
+The Service will continue to develop activities under its long term comprehensive programme of allergen compliance work including sampling, business and consumer engagement and enforcement if need be.
 The nature of the proposed work for this project will therefore encompass areas mentioned in Sections 3.1, 3.4 and 3.9 as well as sampling work.
 The estimated resources to deliver all of the work related to the proposed allergen project have been included in the table in this section overleaf.